Description

 Risk and Exploitability

-The CVSS score is not disclosed, but the possibility of full VM takeover implies a severe risk.
+The CVSS score is 9.1, indicating severe risk.
 EPSS is not available, and the vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector is modification of the proxmox_vmid detail via CloudStack’s API or web console, which can be performed by a non‑privileged user on their own instance.
 Because Proxmox VM IDs are predictable and unchecked, an attacker can pivot across tenants, making exploitation realistic in an environment where tenant isolation is expected.

 Remediation